Don Imus: Family

 Imus was married twice.
-Around 1969, he married his first wife Harriet Showalter, who had two daughters from a previous marriage, Nadine and Toni; Don Imus legally adopted Showalter's daughters.
+Around 1969, he married his first wife Harriet Showalter, who had two daughters from a previous marriage, Nadine and Toni; Imus adopted Showalter's daughters.
 The couple had two daughters of their own, Ashley and Elizabeth.
 They divorced in 1979.
 Imus married Deirdre Coleman on December 17, 1994, and they stayed together until Imus's death in 2019.
 Their son Frederick Wyatt was born in 1998.
 Imus adopted his sixth child, Zach, in the 2010s.

 At the time of his death, Imus resided in Brenham, Texas, at a ranch he acquired in 2013.
 He moved there full-time in 2015, after ending his Fox Business television simulcast in New York and from there started broadcasting his show solely on radio with the cast members broadcasting from the WABC radio studios.
 His former waterfront mansion in Westport, Connecticut, was sold that same year for $14.4 million.

 According to journalist Robert D. McFadden, Imus was admired for his private charity work.
-He raised millions for the rehabilitation of wounded veterans of the Iraq war and for children with cancer and siblings of victims of sudden infant death syndrome, who had spent summers since 1999 on his ranch near Ribera, New Mexico.
+He raised millions for the rehabilitation of wounded veterans of the Iraq war, children with cancer, and siblings of victims of sudden infant death syndrome, who had spent summers since 1999 on his ranch near Ribera, New Mexico.

 Imus Ranch

 In 1999, Imus and Deirdre founded the Imus Ranch, a working 4000 acre cattle ranch near Ribera, New Mexico, 50 mi southeast of Santa Fe, for children with cancer.
 The ranch was used as a tax deduction by Imus, and eventually, due to the personal use of the ranch by the Imus family, saw its property tax exemption reduced to 55%.
 The ranch was also criticized for the relatively high ratio of cost to each child served, which was over $25,000.
 The summer program serving children ended in 2014, following a rib injury Imus suffered in a fall from a horse.

 In the three years from 2014 onward, the ranch reported losses on its Form 990, totaling nearly $3 million.
 The board members of the non-profit were Imus, his wife Deirdre, and Imus's agents, Vincent and Robert Andrews.

 In October 2014, the ranch was offered for sale with an asking price of $32 million.
-The ranch failed to sell after repeated efforts to do so, leading Imus to put the property up for auction in May 2017.
+The ranch repeatedly failed to sell, leading Imus to put the property up for auction in May 2017.
 The ranch was sold to broadcaster Patrick Gottsch in April 2018, for $12.5 million.
 A spokesperson for Imus stated that the non-profit organization had not been active since 2014.